cephard/NovaMed-Solutions/README.md

 ---

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
+NovaMed-Solutions main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
 A description of each table is as follows:

 - **Table 2:**
 - **Table 3:**